 When the bill came up on February 10th for second reading, the Alliance for Change (AFC) and A Partnership for National Unity (APNU) however had said that there had been enough delay and a motion to amend the legislation, moved by APNU MP Ronald Bulkan and passed by the National Assembly, stipulated that local government elections must be held by August 1.
 The government did not support the amendment and after it was passed it languished in the office of the Chief Parliamentary Counsel (CPC) in the Attorney General’s Chambers for some time before it was sent to Ramotar, who eventually declined on June 2nd, 2014 to affix his signature on the grounds that the Guyana Elections Commission (GECOM) had publicly declared that it was impractical to hold local government elections on or before August 1.
 Had the bill been swiftly assented to by the President, elections would have been possible by August 1st based on GECOM’s timeline.

 The National Assembly’s staff had sent the bill in the first instance directly to the president in an effort to eliminate the delay experienced in the past getting legislation to the president’s desk for speedy action.
-However the bill was thereafter sent to Attorney General Anil Nandlall’s Chambers as, despite arguments to the contrary, …..To continue reading, login or subscribe now.
+However the bill was thereafter sent to Attorney General Anil Nandlall’s Chambers as, despite arguments to the contrary, he maintains that he must study such legislation before advising the president on what decision to make.